 Miss Suzy Picture Book

+Did you notice one of the squirrels in the video above was named Suzy and the book Miss Suzy was in one of the photos?
+Miss Suzy is one of my very favorite books which I’ve written about before.
 There are also lots of fun activities to do with the Miss Suzy book.
-You can see an entire post about this – Creative Learning Ideas for Miss Suzy.
+You can see an entire post about this with more squirrel ideas – Creative Learning Ideas for Miss Suzy.

 Squirrel Protest Letter